Sometimes blowouts provide special opportunities and that was the case for Rice running back Jaysen Carter.

 Carter, a walk-on, is 4-foot-9, weighs just 135 pounds and has spent the past three seasons on the scout team.
-But during a 45-7 victory against UTEP, Carter got his first collegiate carry – a 1-yard run off the right tackle.
+But during a 45-7 win against UTEP, Carter got his first collegiate carry – a 1-yard run off the right tackle.

 "I did what I was supposed to … I didn't get negative yards," Carter told the Houston Chronicle.